Palo Pinto County, Texas: Early ranching and farming years

 The Fence Cutting Wars in Texas lasted about 5 years, 1883–1888.
 As farmers and ranchers began to compete for precious land and water, cattlemen found feeding their herds more difficult, prompting cowboys to cut through fences.
 Texas Governor John Ireland prodded a special assembly to order the fence cutters to cease.
 In response, the legislature made fence-cutting and pasture-burning crimes punishable with prison time, while at the same time regulating fencing.
 The practice abated with sporadic incidents of related violence in 1888.

 Later growth years

 James and Amanda Lynch first moved to the area in 1877.
 In digging a well on their property, they discovered the water seemed to benefit their well-being.
 Word spread about the water's healing powers, and people from all over came to experience the benefits.
 Eventually, the town of Mineral Wells was platted.

-The Mineral Wells State Park was opened to the public in 1981.
+Mineral Wells State Park and Trailway, a short distance to east of the town of Mineral Wells in Palo Pinto County, was opened to the public in 1981; it lies in Parker County.